Technical

 Summarise this post with:

-What is Communication in the Workplace?
+What are Communication Skills in the Workplace?

-Why Effective Communication in the Workplace Matters
+Benefits of Effective Communication in the Workplace

 • Better Teamwork and Collaboration: Strong workplace communication skills prevent duplicate work, delays, and friction.
 Clear updates build trust and make collaboration smoother.
 Example: Weekly cross-team updates caught a packaging issue early, preventing a costly reprint.